KazChe/modus-intelligent-api/BLOG.md

 - WebAssembly.
 Where most of backend frameworks use Nodejs, Go, Python and Rust amongst others, Modus uses WebAssembly.
 I think this is a unique choice and dare I say smart as we will dive a bit deeper into this choice and its benefits.

 - Model-native apps.
 This is a term I had to think about a bit, could not find an "official" definition.
 But, I think it borrows, although not the same thing, the spirit of `Cloud-native apps`.
 Both represent some sort of evolution of in software architecture.
 Cloud-native apps helped us with how we build and deploy software by deeply integrating cloud principles.
-Model-native apps aim to do the same by embedding AI/ML models as foundational components in develpoing intellegent APIs.
+Model-native apps aim to shift our designs by embedding AI/ML models as foundational components in developing intelligent APIs.

-The question remains whether Modus truly brings about about paradigm shift in software architecture.
+The question remains whether Modus truly brings about about a paradigm shift in software architecture.
 Modus, withstanding the fact that it is a relatively new project, I personally am curiously excited to follow them and see whether a broader adoption of WebAssembly and AI/ML models will have a long term impact on its adoption.

 Can they bring about a paradigm shift?
 Will it gain the adoption needed for it to truly bring a paradigm shift?
-It can be argued that its uniqueness lies in combining no new ideas but rather re-uisng existing ones in a new way.
+It can be argued that its uniqueness lies in combining not new ideas but rather re-using existing ones in a new way.

 My opinion, as Modus stands right now, is that they can at least bring about a paradigm-enabling concept, if they haven't already, `the model-native approach`, treating AI/ML models as foundational, first class components in developing intelligent APIs.